RayDebashree/CIMBAL/README.md

 ### Description
 CIMBAL is a new statistical approach for meta-analyzing cohorts or studies with confounder imbalance such as those found in cohort collaborations.
 This requires two sets of cohorts: one with unadjusted or crude estimate of the exposure-outcome association, and another with fully adjusted estimate of the same association.
 It is also relevant for a meta-analysis of randomized controlled trials, where the imbalance in measuring the effect modifiers across trials is prevalent.
 This program is based on the following manuscript:

-Ray et al. (2022) "Meta-analysis under imbalance in measurement of confounders in cohort studies using only summary-level data". *BMC Medical Research Methodology* (in press).
+Ray et al. (2022) "Meta-analysis under imbalance in measurement of confounders in cohort studies using only summary-level data". *BMC Medical Research Methodology* (in press), https://doi.org/10.1186/s12874-022-01614-9.

 **Key Words:** Collective analysis; Confounders; Confounder imbalance; Data integration; Meta-analysis; Omitted variable bias